justyntyrrell/Car_Auction_Price_Prediction/README.md

 **Goal:**
 * Create a tool to predict the auction selling price for cars selling on [carsandbids.com](https://carsandbids.com/)
-* Practice end-to-end machine learning (ML) development.
-From data collection to model deployment.
+* Practice end-to-end machine learning (ML) development, from data collection to model deployment.

 ![IMG](demo/example1.gif)